Aljgutier/beautifulplots/README.md

 ## Usage

-- See usage examples in examples.ipynb (Jupyter notebook).
+- See usage examples in examples.ipynb (Jupyter notebook) and readthedocs [beatifulplots readthedocs](https://beautifulplots.readthedocs.io/en/latest/index.html).

+## Feature Requests and Issues

+Feature requests and issues: please provide feedback and suggestiongs for improvements or issues via github issues.
+Submit a request at [new issue](https://github.com/Aljgutier/beautifulplots/issues)

 ## License